arzukhanna/python-sudoku/README.md

   from the command line.
 * `CMD` sets default commands and/or parameters, which can be overwritten from the command line when docker container runs.

+### Registry vs Image

+* A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions.
+Users interact with a registry by using docker push and pull commands.

 ### Building Image Locally